WolfpackWilson/Excel-Hollier-Solver/README.md

 # Introduction

-## What are Hollier's Methods?
+## What are Hollier Methods?
-Hollier's methods are algorithms used to order machines for minimizing the backtracking of parts.
-In the context of manufacturing, it is implemented after separating components of an assembly into part families, splitting them into machine groups using rank order clustering, and then generating from-to tables for each group.
+Hollier methods are algorithms used to order machines to minimize the backtracking of parts.
+In the context of manufacturing, it is implemented after separating components of an assembly into part families, splitting them into machine groups using rank order clustering, and finally generating from-to tables of each group.

 ## Hollier Method 1 Algorithm
 1. Develop a from-to chart based on part routes.